Is it hard to get a job in UX?

 The result?
 Companies don’t want to spend money to build a dedicated UX team.
 It means that there are fewer UX jobs available than there could be, which makes it harder for you to get a UX job.

 But there’s good news as well.
 After completing multiple UX projects last year, I noticed a shift in the right direction.
 Large companies are interested in hiring more UX designers.
 That’s a good thing, but it might take some time to see a noticeable change in UX job availability.

 How to get a job in UX

-Many of the tips we’ll cover below (and more) are a part of the UX Jobs Handbook as well.
+By the way, some of the tips I’ll cover below are also part of the UX Jobs Handbook.
 In addition to tips and tricks, the ebook also includes tutorials and great examples to help you get that hard job in UX.

 Look for startups